pegulabs/terms/privacy_policy.md

 countries.
-As a result, your information as shared with Pegu and our partners may be subject to the laws of jurisdictions outside your own, and those laws may not afford the same privacy and data protection laws as your home jurisdiction’s, particularly regarding demands or requests for information from government entities.
+As a result, your information as shared with Pegu and our partners may be subject to the laws of jurisdictions outside your own, and those laws may not afford the same privacy and data protection laws as your home jurisdiction's, particularly regarding demands or requests for information from government entities.
 By using our Service, you agree that your information may be collected, transferred, stored, and processed in the United States and in other countries.